chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/simple-component.md

 ---
-title: 'Build a simple component'
+title: 'Build the core component'
-tocTitle: 'Simple component'
+tocTitle: 'Core component'
-description: 'Build a simple component in isolation'
+description: 'Build the core component in isolation'
 commit: 1a14919
 ---